H4rmey/ArduinoJoystickForSwitch/README.md

 idk prob use Xloader to upload the hex file (im not on windows so idk how that works...)

 ## editing code setup
-If you are on Linux you can also change my code if you want to (you can also do it on Windows but i'll be honest i have no idea how because im on Linux D:).
+If you are on Linux you can also change the if you want to (you can also do it on Windows but i'll be honest i have no idea how because im on Linux D:).
 1. Install the arduino IDE or setup the AVR toolchain.
 2. Install the GCC compiler and Tools: https://www.pjrc.com/teensy/gcc.html or use sudo apt-get install gcc-avr binutils-avr avr-libc.